fesp21/smartcoops/README.md

 ### Run the django app on heroku

-1. Install postgre (to be able to run locally) http://stackoverflow.com/questions/846383/problem-installing-pyscopg2-on-mac-os-x
 1. Follow instructions at https://devcenter.heroku.com/articles/django
+1. (Under macos) You might run into trouble with the installation of postgre, if so this [article might help you](http://stackoverflow.com/questions/846383/problem-installing-pyscopg2-on-mac-os-x)

 ## Copyright

-For the time being, all rights reserved to AntPortal Corp of Canada.
+For the time being, all rights reserved to [AntPortal Corp of Canada](http://www.antportal.com).